 Student-athletes are not immune to mental health disorders, like depression and eating disorders, and they have to cope with just as much, or more, stress than the average student.
-In 2013, nearly 50% of college students sought help for mental health concerns.
+In 2017, over 30% of college students reportedly sought help for mental health concerns within the previous year.
 Seeking help from a coach or professional for any mental or physical health concerns does not make student-athletes weak or inept and can result in beneficial treatment or management techniques.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.

 Stress and Depression

 Student-athletes experience a unique set of stressful triggers: the pressure to succeed, the need to be a master at scheduling and time management, and the always present possibility of injuries, to name a few.
 Outside of their sports, student-athletes may also experience trouble with their professors, struggles to get along with other students or in romantic relationships, the fight to make it to all of their classes, and all of the anxiety that goes hand in hand with being a “normal” college student.
 These can all contribute to clinical depression.